Pivot Cycles – Shuttle

 - The size of the motor equates to more get-up-and-go off of the line.

 - Center dive/mid-drive bike always has more torque than the best hub drive motor.
-This give the rider the ability to climb any terrain much easier.
+This gives the rider the ability to climb any terrain much easier.

 - The weight of the bike is more centered making the bike much more stable and increasing the handling abilities of the bike.